cisagov/cyber.dhs.gov/pages/index.md

       >-  3DES and RC4 ciphers are disabled on mail servers.

       >iii.
-Within 15 days of the establishment of centralized National Cybersecurity Coordination and Integration Center (NCCIC) reporting location, adding the NCCIC as a recipient of DMARC aggregate reports.
+Within 15 days of the establishment of centralized National Cybersecurity & Communications Integration Center (NCCIC) reporting location, adding the NCCIC as a recipient of DMARC aggregate reports.

       >iv.
 Within one year after issuance of this directive, setting a DMARC policy of "reject" for all second-level domains and